 1 Q1.
 MR. SKOMP, WHAT IS YOUR BUSINESS ADDRESS?

-A1.
-My name is John R. Skomp and my business address is 135 North Pennsylvania Street, Suite 200, Indianapolis, Indiana 46204-2407.
+2 A1.
+My name is John R. Skomp and my business address is 135 North Pennsylvania Street, 3 Suite 200, Indianapolis, Indiana 46204-2407.
 4 Q2.
 PLEASE DESCRIBE YOUR EDUCATIONAL AND PROFESSIONAL 5 EXPERIENCES WHICH YOU BELIEVE ARE RELEVANT TO THE 6 CONCLUSIONS YOU DESCRIBE IN THIS TESTIMONY.

-7 A2.
-I am currently a Partner with Crowe Horwath LLP ("Crowe"), a certified public 8 accounting and consulting firm.
+7 A2. l am currently a Partner with Crowe Horwath LLP ("Crowe"), a certified public 8 accounting and consulting firm.
 Crowe's Performance Municipal Advisory group and its 9 predecessor, Municipal Consultants, have been providing rate and financial consulting 10 services to various types of utility companies for over fifty years.
 I have been employed 11 by Crowe since 1992 and my responsibilities within Crowe's municipal advisory practice 12 related to utility companies would include supervising and performing analysis on 13 various rate engagements, fuel cost adjustment filings of electric utilities, feasibility 14 studies, cost of service studies, cost of capital analysis, utility financial analysis, utility 15 business valuations, asset valuation projects, and other projects related to a variety of 16 utility issues.
-17

-I have worked with banks and financial institutions with regard to both financing and investing opportunities that were presented to our clients.
-While at Crowe, the utility
+17 18 I have worked with banks and financial institutions with regard to both financing and 19 investing opportunities that were presented to our clients.
+While at Crowe, the utility engagements that I have worked on and been responsible for have included water, sewer, electric, and gas utilities that were established as not-for-profit, for-profit, governmental, or quasi-governmental entities.
+I have prefiled and given oral testimony to the Indiana Utility Regulatory Commission ("Commission") and courts on a variety of issues over the years including, but not limited to, revenue requirements calculations, accounting methodology and related areas, utility historical and pro forma financial information, cost of capital analysis, rate structure and cost of service issues, issuance of both long and short term debt, utility operating information, utility valuations and a variety of other utility related issues.

-1 engagements that I have worked on and been responsible for have included water, sewer, 2 electric, and gas utilities that were established as not-for-profit, for-profit, governmental, 3 or quasi-governmental entities.
-I have prefiled and given oral testimony to the Indiana 4 Utility Regulatory Commission ("Commission") and courts on a variety of issues over 5 the years including, but not limited to, revenue requirements calculations, accounting 6 methodology and related areas, utility historical and pro forma financial information, cost 7 of capital analysis, rate structure and cost of service issues, issuance of both long and 8 short term debt, utility operating information, utility valuations and a variety of other 9 utility related issues.
-10 11 Prior to joining Crowe, I was employed in various capacities in the Accounting Division 12 of the Commission beginning as a staff accountant, advancing to the position of Principal 13 Water and Sewer Accountant and moving into the administrative offices where I was 14 employed as the Commission's Comptroller.
-I was then employed by the Office of 15 Utility Consumer Counselor (OUCC) as the Director of Utility Analysis with the 16 responsibility for supervising the Accounting, Engineering, and Economics and Finance 17 Divisions.
-I have prepared and given testimony on behalf of the Commission, the 18 OUCC, utility companies, interveners and municipalities during proceedings before the 19 Commission and other courts.
-I am a Certified Public Accountant licensed in the State of 20 Indiana and am a member of the American Water Works Association, the American 21 Institute of Certified Public Accountants, and the Indiana CPA Society.
-22 degree in business with a major in accounting and a minor in economics from Indiana University-Purdue University at Indianapolis.
-During my employment, I have attended and made presentations at numerous seminars and conferences pertaining to accounting, utility and rate issues.
-Universities, utility associations, accounting organizations, state regulatory associations, governmental entities and other organizations sponsored these seminars.
+Prior to joining Crowe, I was employed in various capacities in the Accounting Division of the Commission beginning as a staff accountant, advancing to the position of Principal Water and Sewer Accountant and moving into the administrative offices where I was employed as the Commission's Comptroller.
+I was then employed by the Office of Utility Consumer Counselor (OUCC) as the Director of Utility Analysis with the responsibility for supervising the Accounting, Engineering, and Economics and Finance Divisions.
+I have prepared and given testimony on behalf of the Commission, the OUCC, utility companies, interveners and municipalities during proceedings before the Commission and other courts.
+I am a Certified Public Accountant licensed in the State of Indiana and am a member of the American Water Works Association, the American Institute of Certified Public Accountants, and the Indiana CPA Society.

-23 Prior to beginning my career in public accounting and consulting, I received a bachelor's
+Prior to beginning my career in public accounting and consulting, I received a bachelor's